opensearch-project/project-website/_authors/davidlago.markdown

 github: davidlago
 ---

-**Dave Lago** is a Software Development Manager at AWS working on the OpenSearch project.
+**Dave Lago** is an AWS Software Development Manager working on the OpenSearch project.